 Article: “Very little evidence guides nutrition in critical illness.
 Because of critically ill patients' catabolic state, and probably influenced by the normalization fallacy, nutrition practices often include efforts to provide daily calories in the 1,800 - 2,000 range.
 However, anorexia may be adaptive during illness (since it is common to multiple disease states); greater enterally infused volumes could precipitate gastric aspiration; and excess calories could generate oxidative stress.“

 Formula is one of the big lies the great masses will more easily fall victim to.
-Every year millions of people die unnecessarily from formula food.
+It's a weapon of mass destruction masquerading as therapeutic food.
+Every year millions of people die unnecessarily from formula.
 Artificial feeding is medically indicated in only very few cases.
 Most often it either leads to a premature, agonizing death or it delays a natural process of dying in an agonizing way.
 Tube feeding does not save any money.
-The lower spending on nursing staff benefits the profits of the hospital and pharmaceutical industries.
+The lower spending on nursing staff benefits the profits of the medical industrial complex.
 For over thousand years, doctors didn't want to see their "panacea" mercury was not curing but poisoning their patients.
 Even now the medical profession is trying at all cost to prevent a paradigm shift.

 Study: The incidence of diarrhea in patients with hypoalbuminemia due to acute or chronic malnutrition during enteral feeding